 3. CONCENTRATION OF CREDIT RISK

 The Company maintains its cash deposits in two bank accounts which at times have exceeded federally insured limits.
-As of March 31, 2008, the Company does not have any uninsured cash deposits in excess of FDIC limits.
 The Company has not experienced any losses with respect to its cash balances.

 4. PROPERTY AND EQUIPMENT